China has launched new drills encircling Taiwan. Why now? - KESQ

 In what is known as the “One China” policy, Washington recognizes the People’s Republic of China as the sole legitimate government of China; it also acknowledges Beijing’s position that Taiwan is part of China, but has never accepted the Chinese Communist Party’s claim of sovereignty over the island.

 The US maintains close unofficial ties with Taiwan, which have been strengthened in recent years.
-It is bound by law to provide the democratic island with the means to defend itself, and supplies the island with defensive weaponry.
+It is bound by law to provide the island with the means to defend itself, and supplies it with defensive weaponry.

 American lawmakers regularly visit Taiwan and have supported legislation to bolster US support for the island and its defensive capabilities.